 I qualified as a photographer in Oxford, England in 2008 and have since practised portrait and event photography.

-The images shown are from my project, St Georges Day in Derby, showing informal celebrations around the town in the last five years.
+The images shown are from my project, St Georges Day in Derby, showing informal celebrations around the town in the last six years.

 I started the project in 2013.
 Since then, in 2016, the United Kingdom European membership referendum was held.

 Derby is situated in the heart of the East Midlands region of England.